 - In a tall pot, combine the cocoa and sugar with a whisk.
 Add milk a little at a time, stirring as you go.

-- Turn off the heat and set the pot on a different burner to cool a bit before placing it, covered, in the refrigerator for 12 hours.
+- Turn off the heat and set the pot on a different burner to cool for 30-60 minutes before placing it, covered, in the refrigerator for 12 hours.

 - After the chocolate mixture has chilled, stir in the vanilla.
 Then, after one hour (the pot can stay out during that time) stir in the alcohol.

 - Have your clean glass bottles next to the pot.
 To fill each bottle, place a funnel in it and ladle in enough liqueur to fill it almost to the top.
-Cap or cork your bottles and store them in the freezer, ideally, keeping one at a time in the refrigerator for up to six months.
+Cap or cork your bottles and store them in the refrigerator for up to six months or in the freezer for longer.
 Thaw frozen liqueur in the refrigerator.

 - To serve, shake the bottle first and then pour in your glass, coffee, or over your dessert.